luoyunan/DTINet/README.md

 **Note:** See the "Tutorial" section below for a detailed instruction on how to specify parameters of DTINet, or how to run DTINet on your own dataset.

-### Supplementary Information
-#### `supplementary/` directory
-- `Supplementary_Data_1.xlsx`:  The list of top 150 novel drug-target interactions predicted by DTINet, which was trained based all on drugs and targets that have at least one known interacting pair.
-Known drug-target pairs (corresponding to those non-zero entries in the drug-target interaction matrix) and novel predicted DTIs that share homologous proteins (with sequence identity scores >40%) with known DTIs were excluded from the list.
-- `Supplementary_Data_2.xlsx`:  The entire list of novel drug-target interactions predicted by DTINet, which was trained based on all drugs and targets that have at least one known interacting pair.
-- `Supplementary_Data_3.xlsx`:  Examples of the novel predictions which can be supported by the previous known evidence in the literature.

 ### Code and data
 #### `src/` directory
 - `DTINet.m`: predict drug-target interactions (DTIs)